Rebecca Latimer Felton: White women's suffrage

 By joining the Woman's Christian Temperance Union in 1886, Rebecca Latimer Felton was able to achieve stature as a speaker for equal rights for white women.
 Upon her entrance into the public realm, independent of her husband's political career, in the late 19th century, Felton attempted to employ middle-class men to help middle-class women achieve equal status in society.
 She believed that it was necessary for men to be held accountable, and, during her 1887 address at the Women's Christian Temperance Union state convention, she argued that women were actively fulfilling their duties as wives and mothers, but that men undervalued their importance.
 She argued that women should have more power inside of the home, with more influence on the decision-making process and proper education being provided both to wives and daughters; she further stated that women should have economic independence through this education, training, and later employment, and that women should have more influence over the children.
 In 1898, Felton wrote "Textile Education for Georgia Girls" as an attempt to convince Georgia legislators that education for girls was necessary.
 In this article, she argued that it was a man's responsibility to take care of his wife and children.
 Therefore, it was his responsibility to ensure his daughters' rights and opportunities were equal to his sons'.

-However, this strategy was not working, and, in 1900, Felton joined the women's suffrage movement.
+However, this strategy was ineffective, and, in 1900, Felton joined the women's suffrage movement.
 This move led her to work for women's rights, including the right to vote, the progressive movement, free public education for women, and admittance into public universities.
 A prominent activist for women's suffrage in Georgia, Felton found many opponents in anti-suffragist Georgians such as Mildred Lewis Rutherford and Dorothy Blount Lamar.
 During a 1915 debate with Rutherford and other anti-suffragists before the Georgia legislative committee, the chairman allowed each of the anti-suffragists to speak for 45 minutes but demanded Felton stop speaking after 30 minutes.
 Felton ignored him and spoke for an extra 15 minutes, at one point making fun of Rutherford and implicitly accusing her of hypocrisy.
 However, the Georgia legislative committee did not pass the suffrage bill.
 Georgia was later the first state to reject the Nineteenth Amendment to the United States Constitution when it was proposed in 1919, and, unlike most other states in the Union, Georgia did not allow women to vote in the 1920 presidential election.
 Women in Georgia were not given the right to vote until 1922.